vectordotdev/vector/docs/setup/installation/README.md

 curl https://sh.vector.dev -sSf | sh
 ```

-Or choose a method below for platform specific instructions.
+This script performs paltform detection and helps you choose the best
+method for installation.
+If you prefer a manual approach, choose your
+specific platform below.

 ## Platforms